the-electro-punk/RegexTutorial/RegexTutorial.md

 # Author
     I am the author of this tutorial and I hope you found this tutorial informative.
-    Here is a link to my github;
+    Here is a link to my github; https://github.com/the-electro-punk/RegexTutorial

+    the tutorial is written within the RegexTutorial markdown file The javascript code used is filed under Code while the webpage is index.html